Our Residence Guide provides a detailed overview of the practicalities of living in our accommodation.

-Due to COVID-19, guests are only permitted if they meet Scottish Government guidance and you have your flatmates' / household members' agreement.
+Guests are only permitted if you have your flatmates' / household members' agreement.

-In the event guidance can be met, guests are only permitted to stay for a maximum of two nights.
+Guests are only permitted to stay for a maximum of three nights.
 Residents who wish for their guests to stay longer should contact their Warden/RLC to request permission.

 When in the accommodation, guests should wear face coverings and observe social distancing in all communal spaces.
 They should also wash their hands regularly and you should consider keeping windows open to improve ventilation.

 As per the terms of your lease, you are responsible for the behaviour of any guests at all times.

 Please note no guests are permitted during the arrivals period for the month of September.